KehanYe/lighthouse-web-notes/README.md

 # KehanYe's Notes

 ## Summary
-This repository contains all of the notes taken by Kehan for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Kehan](https://github.com/KehanYe) for the [LighthouseLabs] (https://www.lighthouselabs.ca/) Web Development Bootcamp.

+Remember, we're all gonna make it!